 from this foundation, several key developments followed

-and space efficiency.
+positioning: FOLD is not a bike for everyone, but perfect for those who need cargo flexibility and space efficiency.
 It’s designed for urban dwellers, freelancers, young families, or micro-businesses who lack a garage but still need to transport things.

-the research showed that users often hack their bikes to suit changing needs. we identified a need for a modular system – adapters, storage add-ons, and potential subscription-based services.
+modularity & accessories: the research showed that users often hack their bikes to suit changing needs. we identified a need for a modular system – adapters, storage add-ons, and potential subscription-based services.

-what makes FOLD unique? where and how do we sell it? we’re now exploring pre-order models, urban retail pop-ups, and key storytelling hooks to reach early adopters.
+go-to-market strategy: what makes FOLD unique? where and how do we sell it? we’re now exploring pre-order models, urban retail pop-ups, and key storytelling hooks to reach early adopters.

 the transfer: